spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

  *
  * A valid task is any class that implements Spatie\Multitenancy\Tasks\MakeTenantCurrentTask */
-'make_tenant_current_tasks' => [
+'switch_tenant_tasks' => [
     Spatie\Multitenancy\Tasks\SwitchTenantDatabase::class,
 ],
 ```

-The package also provides [other tasks](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/overview/) that you could optionally add to `make_tenant_current_tasks`.
+The package also provides [other tasks](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/overview/) that you could optionally add to `switch_tenant_tasks`.
 You can also [create a custom task](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/creating-your-own-task/).

 ### Creating tenant databases